 Supporting & Situational Artifacts

-These artifacts are required for a complete presentation.
-Tier 2 artifacts are typically presented more quickly (2-4 minutes each).
-Tier 3 artifacts are situational and can differentiate a strong presentation.
+A complete presentation needs these artifacts.
+Tier 2 artifacts are typically covered faster (2-4 minutes each).
+Tier 3 artifacts are situational and can set a strong presentation apart.

 Tier 2: Essential Supporting Artifacts